smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ### 8.&nbsp;&nbsp; Exercises

-1. Study [this program](https://godbolt.org/z/r7sowD) prepared to verify copy elision in C++98 using GCC 4.6.4:
+1. Answer the following questions in relation to [this program](https://godbolt.org/z/r7sowD) prepared to verify copy elision in C++98 using GCC 4.6.4:

+    {:start="a"}
     1. As is, which kind of optimization does the code perform: RVO or NRVO?
 What is the location and sequence of object construction and destruction?